Connecting to a Private or Shield Heroku Postgres Database via PrivateLink

 - Establishing the secure connection between the two endpoints

-As part of setting up the connection, you can specify a list of approved accounts to limit access to your private database from the VPC.
+As part of setting up the connection, you can specify a list of approved accounts to limit access to your Heroku Postgres database from the VPC.

 The following Heroku resources are required to set up a PrivateLink endpoint: